 3. Harvey AI

 Pros: Strongest reputation among AmLaw 100 firms.
-Strong security posture.
+The deepest certification stack of the three, including ISO 42001 for AI management.
 Built specifically for legal workflows.

-Cons: No Canadian region.
+Cons: No Canadian region, and none announced.
 Enterprise sales motion that’s a poor fit for small firms.
 No public pricing.

 Best for: Larger Canadian firms with significant US or EU caseloads, and a procurement team that can negotiate residency terms in the master agreement.